ans-group/basebot/readme.md

 ### Services
 An "everything else" folder for specialised classes and functions.
 These can export any format.
 Examples include, auth and utility functions.

-### Data
-Random JSON-style data for use with skills

 Libraries Used
 ---
 Check out the documentation on some of the main libraries (roughly in order of their importance):